leoho0722/docs-repo/docs/Writerside/topics/NVIDIA GPU/Using-NVIDIA-GPU-Resources.md

 ![截圖 2024-04-12 16.13.46.png](截圖_2024-04-12_16.13.46.png)

+> Note: If you are using the `Ubuntu Desktop` for the operating system, you maybe occur the error such as `X-Server is running, please exit the X-Server before installing CUDA` during the installation.
+In this case, you need to stop the `X-Server` first.
+>
+> You can follow the steps below to stop the `X-Server` and install CUDA.
+>
+> ```Shell
+> sudo systemctl stop gdm
+> sudo systemctl set-default multi-user.target
+> ```

 ```Shell
 wget https://developer.download.nvidia.com/compute/cuda/12.4.1/local_installers/cuda_12.4.1_550.54.15_linux.run
 sudo sh cuda_12.4.1_550.54.15_linux.run
 ```

 After execution, you will see a UI-like installation menu.
-Enter accept to accept the terms of use
+Enter `accept` to accept the terms of use

 ![截圖 2024-04-12 16.49.14.png](截圖_2024-04-12_16.49.14.png)